 Prior knowledge and experience are helpful, but not always.
-For example, experience writing biology papers would not be very useful for a biology research project that requires programming skills.
+For example, experience writing biology papers would not be very useful for a computational biology research project that requires programming skills.

 However, a seeming lack of relevant experience should not deter you from applying.
 Summer research is about learning and exposing yourself to new experiences; research work also involves many possible activities, including literature reading and reviews, coding, fieldwork, working with test subjects and handling equipment.
 Even if you haven’t studied a particular subject, skills you have picked up in other ways could still be relevant and useful.
 Refer to the research project description for specific information on required or desirable skills.

 The Summer Research Programme is open to all majors.